Aatman1/pyClockZone/README.md

 - Weather forecast data is fetched from the OpenWeatherMap API.
 - Country shapes are displayed using geopandas and matplotlib.
 - The application has a dark mode interface for better visibility.
-- The api for fetching forcasts doen Not support all locations
+- The api for fetching forcasts does Not support all locations